Academic Unit Reviews

 Unit Self-Study

 All members of the unit should have a voice in the preparation of the self-study.
-The self-study addresses such aspects as the history, current status, pending changes, budget, future prospects and opportunities of the unit.
-Strengths and limitations of the program(s) under review need critical examination.
-Although the procedures to do so are for the members of the unit to determine, as many as possible should participate in examining pending changes and future prospects and opportunities.
-For program areas that have federated college faculty members, it is essential that these members participate in the development of the self-study.
+The self-study addresses aspects such as the unit's history, current state, budget and resources, future prospects and opportunities of the unit, and any pending changes to the unit's academic program(s).
+Strengths and limitations of the program(s) under review require critical examination.
+Although the specific procedures for the self-study are for the members of the unit to determine, as many as unit members as possible should participate in examining the unit's strengths, challenges, and opportunities.
+For program areas that have federated college faculty members, it is essential that they participate in the development of the self-study.

-If the academic unit offers one or more graduate programs (including special-case graduate programs), the unit head will invite the Dean, Faculty of Graduate Studies and Research (FGSR), to provide input for the unit self-study with regard to the unit's graduate programs.
+If the academic unit offers one or more graduate programs (including special-case graduate programs), the unit head must invite the Dean, Faculty of Graduate Studies and Research (FGSR), to provide input for the unit self-study with regard to the unit's graduate programs.

 - Background – a brief description of the unit, including history and structure